nielskee/draft-articles/TechnicalHiringPart2.md

 pairs again, and discuss what you're seeing.
 Make allowances for nerves and pressure.

+I feel duty-bound to make one final point - if beat-the-clock coding challenges are appealing to you because you want people "working quickly" to meet arbitrary deadlines, I respectfully suggest you have other things you need to be thinking about before you hire anyone.

 ## Coding assignments

-If you need to scale up your technical screening, this will be a better way than the online route.
+If you need to scale up your technical screening, this will likely be a better way for you than the online test route.

 The basic idea is this - you set a small programming assignment along with a specification, and give to the candidate.
 They work on it at a